diagrams/diagrams-doc/doc/manual.rst

 `Diagrams.Transform`:mod: exports useful transformation utilities which are not specific to two dimensions.
-At the moment there are only two: `conjugate` and `under`.
+At the moment there are only two: `conjugate` and `underT`.
 The first simply performs
 conjugation: `conjugate t1 t2 == inv t1 <> t2 <> t1`, that is,
 performs `t1`, then `t2`, then undoes `t1`.

+.. container:: todo

+  Talk about lensy things.

-`under` performs a transformation using conjugation.
+`underT` performs a transformation using conjugation.
 It takes as arguments a function `f` as well as a transformation to conjugate by, and produces a function which performs the transformation, then `f`, then the inverse of the transformation.
 For example, scaling by a